How Long Does it Take to Become a Commercial Airline Pilot?

 Commercial Airline Pilot Flight Time Requirements

 The FAA requires 1500 hours for a pilot to become an Airline Transport Pilot.
 Enjoy the security of gaining those flight hours through ATP's guaranteed certified flight instructor job placement.
 In about 18 months, you will build the CFI flight experience required for the ATP Certificate and airline hiring minimums.
-Learn more about the steps to become a pilot and additional commercial pilot requirements, including frequently asked questions about who can become a commercial airline pilot.
+Learn more about the steps to become a pilot and additional commercial pilot license requirements, including frequently asked questions about who can become a commercial airline pilot.

 View additional information on ATP's Airline Career Pilot Program Admission Requirements »